opsani/cli/README.md

 # Opsani CLI

 Opsani CLI is cloud optimization in your terminal.
-It brings a suite of tools for configuring & deploying Servos, managing optimization runs, and interacting with the optimization engine to your command line.
+It brings a suite of tools for configuring & deploying servos, managing optimization runs, and interacting with the optimization engine to your command line.

 ## Status